alexeyinkin/flutter-app-state/README.md

 - **`super.key`** is to diff the pages in the stack to see if after the URL change some pages need to be kicked out of the stack or added.
 - **`super.state`** is the map of all fields.
-It is required because sometimes this object gets serialized into browser history and then recovered.
+It is required because sometimes this object gets serialized into the browser history and then recovered.
 - **`super.factoryKey`** will be described in the next section.

 This was the most complicated example you will see with this package.